Learn Python with Talk Python's 270 hours of courses

 25:42 That is a Python function.

-25:44 So you create a new Python function and you essentially say, you essentially write a database update
+25:44 So you create a new Python function and you essentially write a database update to update

-25:56 It's just really a select statement, update table, that's column something on this particular ID.
+25:56 So it's just really a select statement, update, table, set, column, something on this particular

 26:05 And the final thing is just to connect that button to run this Python function.

-26:10 You click on the button, we run the function and then we perform a database update
+26:10 You click on the button, we run the function, and then we perform a database update to update

-26:14 to update the role to whichever role you want.
+26:14 the role to whichever role you want.

 26:38 And so the Python function go, well, what did the user select?